ognard/blog/content/posts/alert.htb.md

 +++
-title = 'HackTheBox - Alert'
-date = 2024-11-28T18:09:01+01:00
+title = 'HackTheBox - Alert box write-up' date = 2024-11-28T18:09:01+01:00
 slug = "hackthebox-alert-writeup"
 +++

 ![Alert Machine Image](/alert.png)

 This is another Hack the Box machine called Alert.
 While gaining an initial foothold may be challenging for some (it certainly was for me), it is a super-fun machine to break into.
 So, here we go.

 ## Scanning for open ports
 ---